Partial resolution of complex cones over Fano ${\cal{B}}$: Fano

 \subsection{Algebraic higgsing}

-If we give a VEV to any of the $X_i$ fields, thereby removing the corresponding row and columns from the $P$-matrix(\ref{PB3}), we see that we get a reduced matrix ($P_r$), whose null space (${Q_F}_r$) is always trivial.
-Starting from the parent quiver as shown in figure~\ref{fig:B3}, we see that the CS levels of the 2-node daughter quiver can be either $(0,0)$ or $(6n,-6n)$.
-Thus, we can only say that the higgsing of the Fano $\Bc$ theory will give either $\BC^4$ or the $\BZ_{6n}$ orbifolds of $\BC^4$ as the daughter theory.
-Moreover, we see that the last column ($p_7$) of P matrix(\ref{PB3}) which corresponds to the internal point in the toric diagram of Fano $\Bc$ will always be removed because it contains all the matter fields.
+If we give a VEV to any of the $X_i$ fields, thereby removing the corresponding row and columns from the $P$-matrix (\ref{PB3}), we see that we get a reduced matrix ($P_r$), whose null space (${Q_F}_r$) is always trivial.
+Starting from the parent quiver as shown in figure~\ref{fig:B3}, we see that the non-trivial CS levels of the 2-node daughter quiver to be $(6,-6)$.
+Thus, we can only say that the higgsing of the $\BZ_{n}$ orbifolds of Fano $\Bc$ theory will give $\BC^4/ \BZ_{6n}$ as the daughter theory.
+Moreover, we see that the last column ($p_7$) of P matrix (\ref{PB3}) which corresponds to the internal point in the toric diagram of Fano $\Bc$ will always be removed because it contains all the matter fields.
 So, this method cannot give a daughter theory corresponding to Fano ${\BP}^3$ which has an internal point in the toric diagram.
 Hence we are forced to study the method of partial resolution to check whether toric Fano ${\BP}^3$ is embedded inside $\Bc$ Fano.